DeadlyBossMods/LuaLS-Config/README.md

 A plugin for LuaLS that adds definitions for DBM mods dynamically.

-Also a few extra definitions beyond what [vscode-wow-api](https://github.com/Ketho/vscode-wow-api) offers, mainly some Classic APIs and some random globals for which type information is nice to have.
+Also adds a few extra definitions beyond what [vscode-wow-api](https://github.com/Ketho/vscode-wow-api) offers, mainly some Classic APIs and some random globals for which type information is nice to have.

 ## Features

-**Can't remember all the NewTimer and NewAnnounce thing?
+**Can't remember all the NewTimer and NewAnnounce things?
 We got autocomplete for all of these!**

 ![](./Screenshots/Timers.png)